-After giving effect to our sale of 5,000,000 shares of common stock at an assumed initial public offering price of \$15.00 per share, the mid-point of the range on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2007 would have been \$81.3 million, or \$4.98 per share.
-This amount represents an immediate increase in net tangible book value to our existing stockholders of \$3.83 per share and an immediate dilution to new investors of \$10.02 per share.
+After giving effect to our sale of 5,000,000 shares of common stock at the initial public offering price of \$8.00 per share and after deducting estimated underwriting discounts and commissions and offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2007 would have been \$48.7 million, or \$2.99 per share.
+This amount represents an immediate increase in net tangible book value to our existing stockholders of \$1.84 per share and an immediate dilution to new investors of \$5.01 per share.
 The following table illustrates this per share dilution: